OAKVIEW HEALTH CENTER

 - notifying a person who may have been exposed to a communicable disease or may otherwise be at risk of contracting or spreading a disease or condition; or

-- Disclosing for certain purposes involving workplace illness or
+- Disclosing for certain purposes involving workplace illness or injuries.

 Reporting Victims of Abuse, Neglect or Domestic Violence.
 We may use or disclose protected health information to protective services or social services agency or other similar government authorities, if we reasonably believe you have been the victim of abuse, neglect or domestic violence.